CrossLead Data Protection Addendum

 1.6 “GDPR” means Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016.

 1.7 “Information Security Incident” means a breach of CrossLead’s security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, Personal Data in CrossLead’s possession, custody or control.
-“Information Security Incidents” do not include unsuccessful attempts or activities that do not compromise the security of Personal Data, including unsuccessful log-in attempts, pings, port scans, denial of service attacks, or other network attacks on firewalls or networked systems.
+“Information Security Incidents” do not include unsuccessful attempts or activities that do not compromise the security of Personal Data, including unsuccessful log-in attempts, pings, port scans, , or other network attacks on firewalls or networked systems.